 This tent isn't the most durable overall, but it offers great durability relative to its weight and what we would expect from similar materials.
 In addition to wind resistance, the flexible composite poles also seem less likely to snap during setup (which is, in our experience, the time when poles most commonly fail).

 The 30D floor is an excellent balance between sturdiness and weight.
 The only issue that we actually experienced was with the stakes.
 The slender needle structure meant that our efforts to drive a couple into some substantial ground with the assistance of a rock got them bent out of shape much faster than stakes with a more blunt-force-resistant structure such as the shovel stakes that come with many Big Agnes tents.

 Weight and Packed Size

 The Hubba Hubba NX weighs in at a respectable 4 pounds even (though slightly heavier than its advertised 3 pounds, 14 ounces) and packs down to an 18"x6" roll.
 It's a relatively minor thing, but our testers are not fans of the front-packing tent bag.
 If you want to actually use it on trail, this design requires you to roll up the tent each time as opposed to stuffing it (it's much better to roll for long-term storage, but sometimes it's just nice not to think too hard about how to pack up a shelter on trail early in the morning).

-We think that the MSR Hubba Hubba NX offers a good value if you prioritize a balance between weight and durability.
-At $450, it is priced in the high-end bracket, just slightly less expensive than the NEMO Hornet Elite, and just as much as the Big Agnes Copper Spur HV UL2.
-Its performance doesn't quite match its price point, but we have reason to believe that it will stand the test of time.
+We think that the MSR Hubba Hubba NX offers good value if you prioritize a balance between weight and durability.
+It's in a high-end bracket, and its performance doesn't quite match its price point, but we have reason to believe that it will stand the test of time.